-The figure that we have given is a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure without more detailed due diligence.
-Do not use this information in a Notice of Claim or as an informal offer.
-There are no doubt other concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Please do not take any other action based on this information without first seeking the advice of a professional.
+The figure that we have given is a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure in the absence of detailed investigations.
+Do not use the figures in a Notice of Claim or as an informal offer.
+There may be additional issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+You should not take any other action based on this information without first getting professional advice.